fikisipi/elkai/README.md

 ```

-`solve_float_matrix` is exactly the same as the int version above,
+`solve_float_matrix` is exactly the same as the int version,
 but it allows real numbers as distances.

-It reduces the float problem into
-an integer one and inaccuraries may happen.
+It reduces the float problem into an integer problem and inaccuraries may happen.
 ```
 solve_float_matrix(x)